 "Here's their deal: Imagine Nick Cave on a bed of rusty nails, the cover of "Gin and Juice" often mis-attributed to Phish (it was actually the Gourds), some old-timey "Dem Bones," Old Crow Medicine show culture-clash, and that subtle fecal stench of Mr. Bungle skronk sax craziness: Get theses elements, let them stew in an oaken barrel for a number of years and out comes Shreveport, Louisiana's Dirtfoot." - Spencer, Synthesis.net

-Dirtfoot has recently released their 3rd album, Live and In Prison.
-Recorded live at Wade Correctional Facility in front of 300 inmates, it features 10 Dirftoot favorites and 2 previously unreleased tracks.
+Dirtfoot's 3rd album, Live and In Prison was recorded live at Wade Correctional Facility in front of 300 inmates and features 10 Dirftoot favorites and 2 previously unreleased tracks.
 Also released, a DVD featuring the entire live performance, a behind the scenes documentary showing how we put this together, our music video featuring William Sadler and more.

 Winner of Vox Populi Award for Short Form Film category of the Independent Music Awards 2012.